-If you have no idea of where to begin, do what I did one dark, horrible, terrifying night when the disease finally overwhelmed me: pick up your phone book and call any one of the 24-hour hotlines listed in the services section–even if you’re not suicidal or facing domestic violence, these lines’ operators will have resources at the ready to share with you and I totally promise they won’t mind helping you even if technically you’re not the line’s target client.
+If you have no idea how to begin, do what I did one dark, horrible, terrifying night when the disease finally overwhelmed me: pick up your phone book and call any one of the 24-hour hotlines listed in the services section–even if you’re not suicidal or facing domestic violence, these lines’ operators will have resources at the ready to share with you.
+I totally promise you, they won’t mind helping you even if technically you’re not the line’s target client.

 Prayer does not work, but these hotlines do.

-I need a shower now.
-I feel filthy just thinking about this disgusting situation.
+I need a shower now because I feel filthy just thinking about this disgusting situation.
 I could never be a Christian of the sort these two men profess to be–I’m just too honest and care too much about people to prey upon vulnerable sufferers’ fears and weaknesses in such a shameless fashion.
 How can people even do this to others?
 How can people be this evil and immoral?
-I didn’t get it as a Christian, and I still don’t get it now.
+As a Christian, I didn’t get it.
+And well, I still don’t get it now.